CenturyLinkCloud/PublicKB/Support/backup-service-changes-faq.md

 ### What does this mean for me?

-Your backups on Standard and Premium will continue to function until the Simple Backup Service becomes available.
-At that point, customers will need apply a Simple Backup Policy to their servers in order to have data backed up.
+Your backups on Standard and Premium will continue to function until the Simple Backup Service becomes available in your data center.
+At that point, customers will need to apply a Simple Backup Policy to their servers in order to have data backed up.
 Your backup will then operate consistent with Standard or Premium backup service definitions, provided that you apply a similar policy to your servers (the one exception: new backups will be for entire drives and their paths, not snapshots).
+We recommend pre-identifying those servers and important data/apps which need backup ahead of time.

 ### Will my servers be automatically removed from standard & premium storage?
 Is there something I need to do to enable Simple Backup Service?

-Yes, customer action will be required.
-The default option for customers will be as follows:
+Yes, customer action will be required, but CenturyLink is managing a few items to make things a little easier.
+The following describes the "default" option:

 * CenturyLink engineers will remove Standard & Premium storage from the Platform (primary block storage will continue to function).
 * CenturyLink will then populate a few common backup policies to your account.
 * You will need to associate a Simple Backup Service policy to each server if desired.
 * Customers can also modify a pre-populated policy or create their own.

-If you would prefer a different path than the one above, please contact us at [help@ctl.io](mailto:help@ctl.io) or reach out to your account manager.
+If you would require additional assistance or an alternative method, please contact us at [help@ctl.io](mailto:help@ctl.io) or reach out to your account manager.

 ### When is this happening?

-This retirement of Standard and Premium - and launch of the Simple Backup Service - will occur according to the following timeline:
+The Standard and Premium products will be phased out data center by data center.
+This phased retirement of Standard and Premium - and phased launch of the Simple Backup Service - is likely to occur in late 2015 or early 2016.
+We will post more details on this transition in the coming weeks.

-* October 7, 2015 - notification of the retirement of Standard and Premium Storage
-* November 16, 2015 - update to this knowledge article with notification of the following timeline
-* December 15, 2015 - the Premium storage service will be modified to replicate snapshots to the local DC only
-* January 5, 2016 - Simple Backup Service generally available; customer initiated migration period begins
-* Feb 16, 2016 - Standard and Premium storage services retired; customer migration period ends

 ### Will my pricing change?